Current Travel Advice for Customers.Click here

-Enjoy lots of great shopping, from the famous St. Lawrence Market - named among the best of its kind in the world, with over 120 specialty food to upscale retailers in the Bloor-Yorkville neighbourhood, designer boutiques in the pedestrian-only Distillery District and lots of malls and shopping centres.
-The CN Tower is not to be missed – zip to the top in the glass-fronted elevator for a bird’s-eye view of the city from Canada’s tallest structure and then enjoy the Ripley’s Aquarium at its base.
-The largest indoor aquarium in the country is spread over 135,000-square-feet and features some 20,000 aquatic animals.
-Stroll the moving walkway through the Dangerous Lagoon for close encounters with all sorts of creatures, including sharks.
-You can even participate in the Discovery Dive program, a 30-minute guided dive where you’ll swim among the sharks.
+Enjoy lots of great shopping, from the famous St. Lawrence Market - named among the best of its kind in the world (with over 120 specialty food stalls) to upscale retailers in the Bloor-Yorkville neighbourhood, designer boutiques in the pedestrian-only Distillery District and lots of malls and shopping centres.
+The CN Tower is not to be missed – zip to the top in the glass-fronted elevator before experiencing the exhilarating EdgeWalk, the world’s highest full circle hands-free walk on a 5ft ledge encircling the top of the tower’s main pod, a staggering 1168ft above ground level.
+Then head to the base of the tower where just across the road is Ripley’s Aquarium of Canada, the largest indoor aquarium in the country is spread over 135,000-square-feet and features some 20,000 aquatic animals.

 Muskoka Pioneer Village, Huntsville and Algonquin Provincial Park